john-hawkins/texturizer/README.md

 ### Resources & Dependencies

-For Part of Speech Tagging we use [spacy](https://spacy.io/usage/spacy-101)
+For Part of Speech Tagging and Word Embeddings we use [spacy](https://spacy.io/usage/spacy-101)

 Note: After install you will need to get spaCy to download the English model.
 ```